Above all else show the data.

 Overall, this example illustrates that highly similar statistics can stem from different datasets.
 Although statistical values can summarize and reveal trends in datasets, many properties are easier to see in scatterplots of raw data values.
 Consequently, we should never rely exclusively on a statistical analysis.
-Statistics is a useful tool for testing scientific hypotheses, but to fully understand data, we should always strive to visualize it in meaningful ways.
+Statistics is a useful tool for testing scientific hypotheses, but to fully understand data, we should always strive to visualize data in meaningful ways.

 After working through this chapter, you should be able to: